aurVasconcelos/aurVasconcelos/README.md

 <h1 align="center">Hi!
 I'm Aurora Vasconcelos 🌙</h1>

 <p align="justify">I'm a full stack web developer.
-During the past three years I have been discovering the world of code and during this journey I have been learning web, gaming andmobile apps development, web design and deep learning!
+During the past three years I have been discovering the world of code and during this journey I have been learning web, gaming and mobile apps development, web design and deep learning!
 My passion is code and I'm always ready for new challenges.</p>

 <div style="display:inline-block">